JackBenny39/pyziabm/README.md

 ### trader2017_r3.py
 * Contains the base ZITrader class and four subclasses: PennyJumper, Taker, Provider, MarketMaker.
-* Note: for now the price choice set for Provider and Market Maker are hard-coded to improve simulation speed.
-The user must comment/uncomment the choices for mpi=1 vs. mpi=5 in Provider and MarketMaker.
-Potential improvements include writing subclasses or specifying the methods at *construction* time (in a dict, maybe).
 * Imported by runner2017mpi_r3.py.

 ### runner2017mpi_r3.py